defUserName-404/Design-Patterns/builder_pattern/readme.md

 // following two products are related, although they don't have
 // a common interface.
 class Car is
-    // A car can have a GPS, trip computer and some number of
+    // A cars can have a GPS, trip computer and some number of
     // seats.
-Different models of cars (sports car, SUV,
+Different models of cars (sports cars, SUV,
     // cabriolet) might have different features installed or
     // enabled.

 class Manual is
-    // Each car should have a user manual that corresponds to
+    // Each cars should have a user manual that corresponds to
-    // the car's configuration and describes all its features.
+    // the cars's configuration and describes all its features.

 // The builder interface specifies methods for creating the